 BC Hydro works to upgrade and maintain existing assets like the facilities at Alouette so that our customers continue to receive reliable and clean electricity.
 We have a number of projects of various sizes and complexity currently underway at Alouette including seismic upgrades at the tunnel between Alouette Lake Reservoir and Stave Lake Reservoir, upgrades to the outlets that move water from Alouette Lake Reservoir to Alouette River and service upgrades at Alouette Generating Station.
 Information on these projects is provided at the links below.

-We’re undertaking a Water Use Plan (WUP) Order Review as the final step in implementing B.C.’s Water Use Plan Guidelines.
-The WUP Order Review is intended to determine whether the ordered water management constraints on our operations are achieving the specific environmental and social objectives identified in each facility’s WUP Order, and recommend how the Order may be modified or sustained for future operations.
+We’re now undertaking a Water Use Plan Order Review (WUPOR) as the final step in implementing B.C.’s Water Use Plan Guidelines.
+Through the WUPOR we’ll determine whether the ordered constraints are achieving the environmental and social objectives identified in each facility’s WUP Order.

 In September 2018 we applied to renew one of three water licences at the Alouette facility.
 Since then we’ve conducted a technical review of the application which is set to be completed in the fall of 2020, the findings of which will be submitted to the Comptroller of Water Rights.
 The Comptroller will then review the renewal application, undertake a formal referral process and make a decision on the renewal application.

 At Alouette, we currently use a combination of trap and truck and spring releases from the dam to provide sockeye upstream and downstream fish passage, respectively.